 Figure 2.8: Balsamiq user login mockups.

 As the development continued, some limitations of Balsamiq such as the limitations of Android UI elements and difficulty in sharing feedbacks showed up.
-We switched to InVision App [Inv], an extremely powerful design tool to create a fully interactive prototypes and wireframes, as well as collaborate to share vision and gain feedbacks from all stakeholders.
-All of the mockups from InVision App will be illustrated in the following section together with a storyboard created to help readers to easily visualize the workflow of the app.
+Fortunately, our UI/UX designer, Ile Jugovski, introduced us to InVision App [Inv], an extremely powerful prototyping tool with many great features.
+He used Adobe Photoshop to design different assets for the app including buttons, icons, logos, backgrounds, etc. Afterwards, those assets were imported to Invision to create fully interactive prototypes and wireframes based on our original Balsamiq mockups, as well as collaborate to share vision and gain feedbacks from all stakeholders.
+All of the mockups created by Ile will be illustrated in the following section together with a storyboard we created to help readers to easily visualize the workflow of the app.